 Our customers don’t have to worry about the bumps in life’s road.
 They can count on us to help plan the journey.

-We help people from Norwich to Naples save for the future, navigate retirement and insure what matters to them.
+We help people from Norwich to Nova Scotia save for the future, navigate retirement and insure what matters to them.
 People like those affected by the hailstorms that hit Canada on June 13 2020.

 Hailstorms in Calgary - support in lockdown

 Hailstones the size of tennis balls battered the city.
 The damage was so great it became the fourth most expensive insured natural disaster in Canadian history.